reducejs/common-bundle/README.md

 Receives the file path to a module.

-If `true` returned, that module will be packed into this bundle.
+If `true` returned, that module will be packed into this new bundle.

 Type: `String`, `Array`